 - Sudden red patches throughout their body (difficult to identify in long-coat Chihuahuas).

 If your Chihuahua experiences one or more of the previously mentioned symptoms after consuming a meal, there's a good chance they are allergic to an ingredient found within the food.
 Before you go rushing out to the veterinarian in hopes of performing an allergy test, you should first attempt to identify the cause yourself.
-The truth is that canine allergy test are still relatively new and their effectiveness is shaky at best.
-Save your money and time by avoiding such allergy tests on your Chihuahua.
+The truth is that canine allergy test are still relatively new and not 100% accurate.
+Conducting your own test through process of elimination is often more effective.

 Is My Chihuahua Suffering From a Food Allergy or Intolerance?